Prashantsingh0003/Pipeline_Visualizer/README.md

 Welcome to the **DevOps Pipeline Visualizer**, a React-based web application designed to showcase the stages of a DevOps pipeline.
 This project helps you understand the complete DevOps lifecycle, including the tools and processes used in each stage of the pipeline.

+## Live Demo:
+This project is live at 👉 https://prashantsingh0003.github.io/Pipeline_Visualizer/

 ![image](https://github.com/user-attachments/assets/17a05d1a-8aef-42a1-82b1-38693812e659)